Nels2/CW-Automation/README.md

 - **'userd'** is your username for ConnectWise.** make sure you type it INSIDE the quotation marks.**
 - **'pasd'** is your password for ConnectWise.** make sure you type it INSIDE the quotation marks.**
 That is all you need to do for CW.py. make sure you hit **SAVE!** You can now close all cw-xxx.py files
 # Editing!
-Part 2 of 2
+Part 2 of 2 inside
-Now that cw-xxx.py files are taken care of, go back and open up all **4** 'ac-xxx.py' files in your choice of code editor.\
+Now that in cw-xxx.py the connectwise login information has been taken care of, keep open up all **4** 'cw-xxx.py' files in your choice of code editor.\
-Once the file(s) 'ac-xxx.py' are open(start with any, but make sure you do all four!), press CTRL+F\
+once again, in the file(s) 'cw-xxx.py' are open(start with any, but make sure you do all four!), press CTRL+F\
+the next part is changing the Automate Login / your O365 Login.
 - **You are going to CTRL+F more than once.**
 - First you need to search for 'url'
 - **Change the url to match your hoested rmm automate login site.**